Department of Psychology

 Preparing for Graduate School

 When should you start your preparation for graduate/professional school?

-Freshman Year - Start by obtaining a high grade point average (GPA) (at least 3.0 or higher).
-Begin to look into special programs such as MBRS RISE, NIGMS-MARC/U*STAR (National Institute of General Medical Sciences – Minority Access to Research Careers/Undergraduate Student Training in Academic Research), or the Minority Biomedical Research Support grant to gain research experience.
-Start developing your resume and personal statement.
+FRESHMAN YEAR - Start by obtaining a high grade point average (GPA) (at least 3.0 or higher).
+Begin to look into special programs such as NIGMS-MARC/U*STAR (National Institute of General Medical Sciences – Minority Access to Research Careers/Undergraduate Student Training in Academic Research) to gain research experience.
+Start developing your resume and personal statements.
 Help with this is available through the Office of Career Planning and Placement.

 SOPHOMORE YEAR - Continue to maintain a high GPA.
 "Build up" your resume through summer internships, volunteer work in related fields, and research experience.

 JUNIOR YEAR - Start looking seriously into the various areas of psychology and the different graduate schools.
 Be sure to attend the annual graduate/professional school recruitment day program.
 Send off for information on the requirements for graduate schools.
 You should also begin preparing for the Graduate Record Examination (GRE).
 Watch for special summer programs.
 (Try to use the summer to "build up" your resume).